animal herbalist smiling and petting donkeys

 Which pets can take herbal medicine?

 House pets, farm animals, even wildlife – all animals can take herbal medicine in some form or another.
-If pregnant or lactating, they should so under close veterinary supervision.
+If pregnant or lactating, they should do so under close veterinary supervision.

 About me